pantrypoints/sp/content/en/research/aristotle/ethics/book-06/chapter-04.md

 ---
 heading: Chapter 4
-title: "What is Right Reason?"
+title: "Doing is not Making, nor Making Doing."
 weight: 12
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 c: "indigo"
-description: "Men should choose the mean instead of either the excess or defect"
+description: "Contingent Matter may exist otherwise than it actually does.
+This is of 2 kinds"
 icon: "Aristotle"
 ---